Construction and Working Principle of Transformer

 Three Phase Transformer

+The three-phase transformer serves to transform three-phase electrical systems that prevail within industrial facilities along with major commercial operations.
 The voltage of three-phase power systems can be increased or decreased through three-phase transformers making them superior for electric power transmission.

 Working Principle of 3 Phase Transformer